gustavoandrade10/newa-cli/README.md

 $ npm run watch:build
 ```

-Use this command to compile typescripts and watch for changes.
+Use this command to compile typescript files and watch for changes.

 ```sh
 $ tsc
 ```

-Use this command to compile typescripts once.
+Use this command to compile typescript files once.

 # Usage